SuryaKrishnaMoorthy/memoryGame/readme.md

 - The first World Memory Championships were held in 1991 in London.
 - Emerging research claims that a proficient working memory is a better determinate for individual intelligence than IQ score.

+##How to install?
+-Fork and clone the repo.
+-Run npm install in the repo.
+-Run npm run dev start.

 ## What memory game looks like.

 ### The start page looks like this.